-Batteries are not installed or warranted by Keystone RV.
-Please refer to the battery manufacturer instructions for the product you selected for the detailed safety and maintenance requirements.
+- VENTED BATTERIES (LEAD ACID)- Lead acid batteries are not installed or warranted by Keystone RV.
+Please refer to the battery manufacturer's instructions of the product you selected for the detailed safety and maintenance requirements.

 BEFORE PERFORMING ANY MAINTENANCE ON THE BATTERY, ALWAYS DISCONNECT THE BATTERY, REMOVING THE NEGATIVE (-) CABLE FIRST AND THEN DISCONNECTING THE POSITIVE (+).

-THE ACID IN BATTERIES IS HIGHLY CORROSIVE AND HYDROGEN GAS IS PRODUCED WHICH IS EXTREMELY FLAMMABLE.
+THE ACID IN LEAD ACID BATTERIES IS HIGHLY CORROSIVE AND HYDROGEN GAS IS PRODUCED WHICH IS EXTREMELY FLAMMABLE.
 AVOID PLACING NEAR A POSSIBLE IGNITION SOURCE SUCH AS OPEN FLAME OR POTENTIAL SPARK PRODUCING WIRING.